 - Omis: The historic town of Omis is around 25 kilometers from Split.
 The imposing Centina Gorge, the small beautiful old town with the fortress and many great beaches are just a few of the highlights.

 - Brac: One of the most beautiful islands close to Split is the Brac Island.
 Famous for its Zlatni Rat Beach, one of the most popular beaches in Croatia, it is definitely worth a detour!

 Where to Stay in Split

 A wide range of recommended accommodations and hotels in Split make a holiday perfect here.
-Many of the best places to stay are either in the old town, by the harbor or at the beautiful city beaches.
+Many of the best places to stay are either in the old town, by the harbor or on the beautiful city beaches.
 Here are the top recommendations for fantastic accommodations in Split… It’s worth a look!

-- Heritage Hotel: The Heritage Hotel Cardo impresses with its perfect location right in the complex of the UNESCO-protected Diocletian’s Palace.
-This brilliant hotel has only 5 rooms, each very individually and uniquely decorated!
+- Heritage Hotel: The Heritage Hotel Cardo delights with its location in the complex of Diocletian’s Palace.
+It has only 5 rooms, each very individually and uniquely decorated!

-- Backpacker Hostel: The cozy Ćiri Biri Bela Boutique Hostel convinces backpackers with top equipment and a great location in the old town.
+- Backpacker Hostel: The cozy Ćiri Biri Bela Boutique Hostel convinces backpackers with top equipment, budget prices and a great location in the old town.